EXCLUSIVE-Nissan shakes off virus woes in China sales with rebound in April-sources

 BEIJING, April 30 (Reuters) - Nissan Motor Co's 7201.T vehicle sales in China this month almost recovered to the prior year's level after a coronavirus-related 45% plunge in March, two sources with knowledge of the Japanese automaker's preliminary data said.

-The data reinforces growing optimism that the world's biggest car market is stabilising fast as businesses return to normal in China, making it a rare bright spot as most dealerships in Europe and the United States remain shut due to lockdowns.
+The data reinforces growing optimism that the world's biggest car market is stabilising fast as businesses return to normal in China, making it a rare bright spot as most dealerships in Europe and the United States remain shut.

 Nissan's vehicle sales in China, which include Nissan, Infiniti and China-only brands, as well as light commercial vehicles, contracted just "a few percent" in April from a year earlier when it sold roughly 121,000 vehicles, said the people who saw the data.

-Sales of the Nissan brand alone showed a "small growth", one of the persons said.
+Sales of the Nissan brand alone showed a "small growth", one of the people said.

-Nissan declined to comment on the April sales numbers but said the data will be made public on May 11.
-The people declined to be named as the data is preliminary and not public yet.
+Nissan declined to comment on the April sales numbers but said the data would be made public on May 11.
+The people declined to be named as the data are preliminary and not yet public.

-The estimated results mark a sharp improvement from a 44.9% plunge in March and 80.3% fall in February that Japan's No.2 automaker reported earlier.
+The estimated results mark a sharp improvement from a 44.9% plunge in March and 80.3% fall in February that Japan's No.2 automaker previously reported.

-"We're putting all efforts on China and the U.S. market to regain momentum," said the other source, adding Nissan is ramping up marketing and offering incentives to dealers to improve sales.
+"We're putting all efforts on China and the U.S. market to regain momentum," said the other source, adding Nissan was ramping up marketing and offering incentives to dealers.

 He also pointed to what he described as nascent signs of "changing views" on public transit and ride-hailing services resulting from the coronavirus outbreak which might have encouraged some consumers to shun such services and opt to buy cars instead.